 All other purchase types earn 1% back with no limit as to how much you can earn.

-Because you won’t own bonus points on big-ticket airline and hotel purchases, you may want to consider another business credit card to earn bonus points for these travel purchases.
+Because you won’t own bonus points on big-ticket airline and hotel purchases, you may want to consider another business travel rewards credit card to earn bonus points for these travel purchases.

-Get Up to $1,000 More Bonus Cash Than Ink Unlimited
+Get Up to $1,000 More Bonus Cash Than With The Ink Unlimited

-If the bulk of your business spending is for these four categories, you the 5% and 2% bonus each account anniversary year can add up quickly.
-By maxing out both $25,000 bonus categories, you will earn an extra $1,000 in rewards compared to earning 1.5% back with the Ink Unlimited.
+If the bulk of your business spending is for these four categories, the 5% and 2% bonus for each account anniversary year can add up quickly.
+By maxing out both $25,000 bonus categories, you will earn an extra $1,000 in rewards compared to earning 1.5% back with the Ink Business Unlimited® Credit Card.

 These bonus categories won’t benefit every business, but office supplies and basic travel expenses still accumulate quickly.

 The Best Way to Redeem Ink Business Reward Points